sailthru/stolos/README.md

  - `job_type`="pyspark"
     - `pymodule` - a python import path to python application code.  ie.
       `scheduler.examples.tasks.test_task`,
-    - `spark_conf` - a dict of spark config keys and values
+    - `spark_conf` - a dict of Spark config keys and values
-    - `envs` - a dict of environment variables and values
+    - `env` - a dict of environment variables and values
+    - `env_from_os` - a list if os environment variables that should exist on the Spark driver
-    - `uris` - a list of spark files and pyFiles
+    - `uris` - a list of Spark files and pyFiles

 (Developer note) Different `job_type`s correspond to specific "plugins" recognized by the scheduler.
 One can extend the scheduler to support